Patience (TV series): Production

-The project was announced in February 2024 from Eagle Eye Drama, PBS Distribution and Beta Film.
-The series is produced in association with Belgium's Happy Duck Films and has support from the Belgian Tax Shelter.
-Maarten Moerkerke is directing the series, which is adapted from the original Franco-Belgian series Astrid and Raphaelle.
-Jo McGrath and Walter Iuzzolino are executive producers for Eagle Eye.
-The writing team on the series was led by Matt Baker and also included Stephen Brady, Sarah Freethy, and Daniella DeVinter.
+The series is an adaptation of the Franco-Belgian series Astrid and Raphaelle and was announced in February 2024 by Eagle Eye Drama, PBS Distribution and Beta Film, in association with Belgium's Happy Duck Films and with support from the Belgian Tax Shelter.
+Jo McGrath and Walter Iuzzolino were executive producers for Eagle Eye and Maarten Moerkerke was to direct.
+The writing team was led by Matt Baker and included Stephen Brady, Sarah Freethy, and Daniella DeVinter.

-Filming took place in York from 23 to 29 April 2024.
-Locations included Precentor's Court, opposite York Minster, as well as Monkgate, The Shambles, Gillygate and Micklegate.
-However other than some exterior sequences to place the stories in York, most of the scenes were filmed in Belgium in 2024.
+Location filming for series one took place in York from 23 to 29 April 2024 at Precentor's Court, opposite York Minster, Monkgate, The Shambles, Gillygate and Micklegate.
+However, other than these exterior sequences which place the stories in York, most of the show was filmed in Belgium.

-The series features a character with autism, played by Ella Maisy Purvis, who has autism.

-The series was renewed for a second series, with filming taking place in May 2025 and Jessica Hynes added to the cast.
+Patience was renewed for a second series, with a new writing team led by Amy Shindler and Beth Chalmers.
+Filming took place in Belgium and York in May 2025, with Jessica Hynes added to the cast as a new DI replacing Laura Fraser's character as Fraser was unavailable.
+A third series was commissioned with filming continuing in York and Belgium in 2026.